Magierteppich/color_mix_match/README.md

 ### File structure

-- Image cluster
+00. data - containing all test images used
+01. mage cluster - module used to cluster a set of images
-- Image knn - based on target image
+02. Image knn - based on target image - module used to make recommendations based on target image
-- Notebooks
-- "dominant color only"
+03. Notebooks - notebooks used to build and test the modules
+04. object recognition - using tensorflow to recognize objects on images / not implemented in the final project
+05. dominant color only - module used to return 3 dominant colors per image. dominant color only"

-### Image cluster
+### 01. Image cluster

 1. image_preprocess: img_preprocess.py
 2. image_feature: img_feature.py